Constitution

 • Shepherding the people of God at Pepperell Christian Fellowship

-• Prayer for Pepperell Christian Fellowship and the people of God at Pepperell Christian Fellowship
+• Prayer for Pepperell Christian Fellowship

 • Church discipline

-• All other matters requiring the necessary involvement of spiritual direction.
+• All other matters requiring spiritual direction

 Dismissal